 Both drills suffer from the same issue: a lack of power.
 Bosch 1132VSR, the corded one, only provides 3.8 amps.

 Still, the ⅜” chuck is not at all impressive, nor is it worthy of a professional grade drill.
 Thankfully, the profile is decent, but it is not even in the top 3 on our list, so that is more of a wash.

-Also, the ergonomics could be better.
+The ergonomics could be better.
 While 5 pounds is fairly good for a corded model, the trigger can be difficult to engage, even if its oversized panel makes it easier to hold down once you do.

-If you are a professional framer who needs a massive amount of power to drill and drive into studs and joists, the DeWalt is the best game in town.
+If you are a professional framer who needs a massive amount of power to drill and drive into studs and joists, the DEWALT DWD460K is the best game in town.